 - Pick from tempting bites at Camden Market, including liquid nitrogen ice cream at Chin Chin Labs.
 While in the market, visit music icon Amy Winehouse’s statue.

 - Be adventurous with South African specialities, from crocodile to zebra, at sprawling restaurant and nightclub Shaka Zulu.

-- Take a stroll to Primrose Hill in time for sunset or wait until after dark to see London’s skyline twinkle.
+- Stroll to Primrose Hill in time for sunset or wait until after dark to see London’s skyline twinkle.

-- Pluck up courage to do some karaoke, or enjoy cabaret, drag shows and more at LGBT+ bar The Two Brewers until 4am on Fridays and Saturdays.
+- Pluck up the courage for karaoke, or enjoy cabaret, drag shows and more at LGBT+ bar The Two Brewers until 4am on Fridays and Saturdays.